jiangha4/TwineProject/README.md

 ```
 localhost:8000/
 ```
-You can also use the command to send a get request for data.
+You can also use the command line to send a get request for data.

 For example, to get the compensation base for Equinetworks:
 ```